QUARTERMASTER RATING (QM)

 The first topic we would like to discuss is CMS-ID.
-It is your responsibility to know when your negotiation window starts and ends IAW NAVADMIN 249/09.
+It is your responsibility to know when your negotiation window starts and ends IAW NAVADMIN 226/12.
 Nine months before your PRD, you are in the order negotiation window, and seven months before your PRD you are in your last month.
-Six months or less you will be in your “Needs of the Navy” window that could result in a direct assignment to a billet outlined in NAVADMIN 226/12, at any time during your negotiation window you can be directly assigned orders based on fleet manning.
+One thing to remember is based on policy outlined in NAVADMIN 226/12, at any time during your negotiation window you can be directly assigned orders based on fleet manning.

-When using CMS-ID, remember that billets are listed in priority which is established by Manning Control Authority.
-We are obligated to fill the higher priority billets first (IE: RED ZONES).
-Recommend that you apply for as many billets as you can to increase your chances of selection.
-By waiting for that “specific job” to appear and making only one application, you could find yourself receiving orders based on needs of the Navy at anytime within your negotiation window.
-When making requests for assignment, be realistic and ensure applications are in accordance with your sea/shore rotation outlined in NAVADMIN 234/08.
+When using CMS-ID, remember that billets are listed based on priority which is established by Manning Control Authority, not your detailers.
+We are obligated to fill all billets displayed on CMS-ID every month.
+We recommend that you apply for up to 5 billets a month to increase your chances of selection.
+By waiting for that “specific job” to appear and making only one application, or none at all you could find yourself receiving orders based on needs of the Navy at anytime within your negotiation window.
+When making requests for assignment, be realistic and ensure applications are in accordance with your sea/shore rotation outlined in NAVADMIN 201/11.